ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

       structure, comparing and contrasting it with existing alternatives and justifying the need for the bespoke imlementation instead of those that are already available.
+- Use the principles of object-oriented programming (i.e., encapsulation, inheritance, and polymorphism) to design, implement, document, and test classes that provide all of the features required by the specification of a data structure.
+- Use exception handling techniques to ensure that the implementation of a data structure does not inappropriately crash in when running in non-standard execution circumstances.

 ### Algorithm Evaluation